bran2miz/project-agreement/README.md

 ### What components of your project will live on GitHub?

-All the feature branches will be live on GitHub.
+All the feature branches will live on GitHub.

 ### How will you share the repository with your teammates?

-We each will have a featured branch in our group project repository.
+- We each will have a featured branch in our group project repository.
 This will be shared with our entire group to see the progress we have each made.

 ### What is your Git flow?

 1. Pick a task
 2. developing on the local feature branch. i.e. <name_initial>-<feature_name>
 3. When feature developing is done, make PR to remote feature branch